Shopify

-Shopify Inc. is a Canadian multinational e-commerce company headquartered in Ottawa, Ontario.
-Shopify is the name of its proprietary e-commerce platform for online stores and retail point-of-sale systems.
-The Shopify platform offers online retailers a suite of services including payments, marketing, shipping and customer engagement tools.
+Shopify Inc., stylized as shopify, is a Canadian multinational e-commerce company headquartered in Ottawa that operates a platform for retail point-of-sale systems.
+The company has over 5 million customers and processed $292.3 billion in transactions in 2024, of which 57% was in the United States.
+Major customers include Tesla, LVMH, Nestlé, PepsiCo, AB InBev, Kraft Heinz, Lindt, Whole Foods Market, Red Bull, and Hyatt.

-The company reported that it had more than 2,000,000 businesses in approximately 175 countries using its platform as of December 2021.
-According to BuiltWith, 1.58 million websites run on the Shopify platform as of 2021.
-According to W3Techs, 4.4% of the top 10 million websites use Shopify.
-The total gross merchandise volume exceeded US$197 billion for calendar 2022.
-As of July 2022, Shopify is among the top 20 largest publicly traded Canadian companies by market capitalization.
+The company's software has been praised for its ease of use and reasonable fee structure.
+It has been described as the "go-to e-commerce platform for startups".

 History

 2006: Founding

-Shopify was founded in 2006 by Tobias Lütke and Scott Lake after attempting to open Snowdevil, an online store for snowboarding equipment.
+Shopify was founded in 2006 by Tobias Lütke and Scott Lake after launching Snowdevil, an online store for snowboarding equipment, in 2004.
 Dissatisfied with the existing e-commerce products on the market, Lütke, a computer programmer by trade, instead built his own.

 Lütke used the open source web application framework Ruby on Rails to build Snowdevil's online store and launched it after two months of development.
 The Snowdevil founders launched the platform as Shopify in June 2006.

-Shopify created an open-source template language called Liquid, which is written in Ruby and used since 2006.
+Shopify created an open-source template language called Liquid, which is written in Ruby and has been used since 2006.

 In June 2009, Shopify launched an application programming interface (API) platform and App Store.
 The API allows developers to create applications for Shopify online stores and then sell them on the Shopify App Store.